 Estimating the Local Amount of Texture Our strategy relies on the presence or absence of texture in a given neighborhood.
-In this paragraph, we describe a simple and computationally efficient texture estimator although one could use other models [22, 23].
+In this paragraph, we describe a simple and computationally efficient texture estimator although one could use other models [23, 24].
 Formally, our scheme is:

-where g is a gradient field, G{σ} is a Gaussian of width σ , σ_1 and σ_2 are two parameters such that $\sigma_1 < \sigma_2$, \otimes is the convolution operator, and $n(\cdot)$ a noisecontrolling function.
-Our scheme relies on image gradients, for instance $T(\nabla I)$ is the texture map of the image I. We compare the average amplitude of the gradients in two neighborhoods defined by σ_1 and σ_2 .
+where \mathbf{g} is a gradient field, G{σ} is a Gaussian of width σ , σ_1 and σ_2 are two parameters such that $\sigma_1 < \sigma_2$, \otimes is the convolution operator, and $n(\cdot)$ a noise-controlling function.
+Our scheme relies on image gradients, for instance $T(\nabla I)$ is the texture map of the image I as shown in Figure 4.
+We compare the average amplitude of the gradients in two neighborhoods defined by σ_1 and σ_2 , effectively comparing a small gradient neighborhood over a larger gradient neighborhood.
 If the image is locally textured, then the average in the small neighborhood will be higher than in the large neighborhood, corresponding to T > 1.
 Conversely, T < 1 corresponds to regions with locally less texture than in the larger neighborhood.
 This scheme would be sensitive to noise in smooth regions where gradients are mostly due to noise.
 We address this issue with the function n that is equal to 0 for very small gradient and 1 otherwise.
-In practice, we use a smooth step equal to 0 for the bottom 2% of the intensity scale and 1 for 4% and above.
-In our context, the goal is to differentiate textureless areas from textured regions; the relative amount of texture in textured regions does not matter.
-Consequently, we use the estimator $\overline{T} = \min(1, T)$ that considers all textured regions to be equal.
+In practice, we use a smooth step